 Athens is a city of ancient history, picturesque landscapes, and well-preserved traditions that annually receives millions of tourists from all over the world.
 This is a city of contrasts: famous historical monuments and old quarters peacefully coexist with trendy world-class restaurants mixed in with luxury shops.
 Athens is a perfect place for those fascinated with history.
 The list below of the best attractions in Athens, however, will appeal to all kinds of people.

 #1 Explore Archeological Sites

-1. Acropolis Archeological site is the most famous monument in Greece that has survived the test of time and weather.
+1. Acropolis Archeological site is the most famous monument in Greece, and one of the UNESCO Sites in Greece, that has survived the test of time and weather.
 It offers a stunning view of the city of Athens and on a good day, you’re able to view as far out as the sea.
 Acropolis actually translates into “high city” and it will not disappoint the literal name given.

 Opening hours: from 8.00 am to 17.00 pm and visitors are allowed in until 16.30 pm.
 Make sure to wear comfy shoes as the steps are rather slippery to climb.
 If you are disabled in any way, we’re happy to let you know as of recently an elevator has been installed to help those in need.